‘DWTS’ Most Memorable Year Had Us Crying Our Eyes Out & The First 10s Are Awarded

 Sasha Pieterse and Gleb Savchenko danced a Foxtrot to “Over My Head (Cable Car)” by The Fray.
 Such a good song!
 Her year was 2016, after working on Pretty Little Liars for 7 years.
 She also struggled with her health and got engaged.
 Bruno said she has a natural grace.
 Carrie Ann loved the storytelling.
 Len loved the quality of the dancing.

 Vanessa Lachey and Maks Chmerkovskiy are back together after a “personal issue” last week.
 They did a Rumba to “Godspeed (Sweet Dreams)” by Vanessa’s husband Nick Lachey.
 Vanessa explained the birth of her third son, who was born very early, at only 29 weeks.
 Nick was in tears after their dance.
-Carrie Ann said the woman is the star in this dance and it was a beautiful expression of motherhood.
+Carrie Ann said the woman is the star in this dance and that it was a beautiful expression of motherhood.
 Len loved the Rumba content.
-Bruno loved the “romantic, subtle sensuality…lovely lines.”
+Bruno loved the “romantic, subtle sensuality..and lovely lines.”
 They got a 24.

 Drew Scott and Emma Slater did an enthusiastic Jive to “Don’t Stop Me Now” by Queen.
+His year was 2007.
+Drew wanted to become an actor more than anything, but failed.
+He finally realized he could combine his passions of real estate and acting and the Property Brothers were born!
+Halfway through the dance, his twin brother Jonathan Scott joined them on the dance floor!
+“You are on a roll, that was so much fun, that was your best dance,” Len said.
+Bruno said it was a feel-good jive.
+Carrie Ann loved it but said Drew is doing something weird with his hands.
+They got a 24!

 Victoria Arlen and Val Chmerkovskiy did a Foxtrot to “I Lived” by OneRepublic.
+She explained her story: she was basically in a vegetative state and was told she would die at just 11 years old.
+“What you have achieved is beyond belief.
+I don’t think anyone can imagine the situations you’ve been through,” Bruno said.
+Carrie Ann said their chemistry was “tender and beautiful.”
+Len said they are “so inspirational.
+That was a joyful, lovely experience.”
+They got a 27!

 HollywoodLifers, who had the best dance of the night?